Bia

 FD/MAS Alliance Advocate (USA & Brazil)

 First Brazilian in the FD/MAS Alliance.
-Co-host of the first global FD/MAS community meeting for patients and families.
+Co-host of the first global FD/MAS community meeting.

 2024